Usually to qualify for a Sure Start Maternity Grant there must be no other children in your family and you must get one

 You can claim from 11 weeks before the week your baby is due.
 The latest you can claim is three months after your baby is born.

-If you’re becoming responsible for a child through adoption, you must claim within three months of the child being placed with you.
+If you are responsible for a child through adoption, you must claim within three months of the child being placed with you.